casper-network/docs-archive/dapp/intro.md

 Introduction
 ============

 Welcome to the CasperLabs project, implemented as a new permissionless, decentralized, public blockchain.
-Our open source Turing-complete smart contract platform is backed by a proof-of-stake (PoS) consensus algorithm, and WebAssembly (wasm).
+Our open source Turing-complete smart contract platform is backed by a proof-of-stake (PoS) consensus algorithm, and WebAssembly (Wasm).
 Our particular consensus protocol in the CBC Casper family, built on Vlad Zamfir’s correct-by-construction (CBC) Casper work, is provably safe and live under partial synchrony without an in-protocol fault tolerance threshold.

 Read our [Tech Spec](https://techspec.casperlabs.io/en/latest/) to Learn more about what we're building so you can become a contributor.

 ## Purpose of this guide

-This guide highlights the set of our core documentation prioritized for you to get started with our platform so that you can install our environment locally, create and test Smart contracts with our Smart Contracts and test and use our libraries to build your own applications.
+This guide highlights the set of our core documentation prioritized for you to get started with our platform so that you can install our environment locally, create and test smart contracts with our smart contracts library and test and use our libraries to build your own applications.

 ## Who is this guide for
 This documentation is intended for members of our Community who build distributed applications (dApps), smart contracts using our CasperLabs features.

 ## How this guide is organized

 This documentation is accessed here and located on our GitHub repository, the single source of truth for all Smart Contract Developer documentation.
-The topics on the index include present and future documentation initiatives in our roadmap and organized so that you will be able to:
+The topics on the index include present and future documentation initiatives in our roadmap and are organized so that you will be able to:

 - Understand what CasperLabs is building and how you can build your applications
 - Learn how to build and operate applications on the platform